Burnsedia/burnsedia.github.io/drafts/How-I-use-AI-as-a-Senior-Developer.md

 An example of my AI First Development would be when I build a app in Django, I write out my or my clients business requirements in a document, using a markdown doc for ease of use, then I create all the models for the app, the user model, and all the other data models one would need for an app.
 After the models are down then I right tests, then after the tests are written I use OpenCode to build all the basic CRUD logic of the app.

-Most business apps are CRUD with extra steps, a large percentage of the backend therefor can be build using generic class views in django, allowing me to focus on the core business logic that is not just crud.
+Most business apps are CRUD with extra steps, a large percentage of the backend therefor can be build using generic class views in Django, allowing me to focus on the core business logic that is not just crud.

 This allows me to get something in front of my client and a working proof of concept done fast.